bengreatrix/cops_and_robbers_project/README_template.md

 ### Game Mode 1:

 In this mode, only one person will be playing.
 You will be contolling a Turtlebot which is a "Robber".
-Your goal is to first steal a piece of gold and then exit the area, all while not being discovered by the autonomoaly controlled "Copbot".
+Your goal is to first steal a piece of gold and then exit the area, all while not being discovered by the autonomously controlled "Copbot".
 You must drive up close enough to one of the gold ingets shown below.

 *insert image*